sandialabs/veesa/README.md

 `veesa` is an R package for implementing the VEESA pipeline for an explainable approach to training machine learning models with functional data inputs.
-See a preprint manuscript describing the approach on [arXiv](https://arxiv.org/abs/2501.07602).
+See manuscript describing the approach on [arXiv](https://arxiv.org/abs/2501.07602).
 Installing `veesa` can be implemented using either of the commands below.